TechnologyMasters/techmasters.chat/README.md

 - `source ./runserver.sh` to start serving
 - browse to [http://localhost:8124](http://localhost:4000)

-Jekyll will watch for changes and update the browser automatically when detected.
+Jekyll will watch for changes and update the trigger a rebuild.

+**NOTE:** The `--force_polling` flag on Jekyll serve is required by some host operating systems (Windows) in order to overcome a VirtualBox "sendfile" bug.
+Without it, changes to files won't trigger the watcher to rebuild.

 Visit the [Jekyll Documentation](https://jekyllrb.com/docs/home/) for information on how to modify pages and settings.